cdklabs/cdk-pipelines-github/README.md

 When you run `cdk synth`, a `deploy.yml` workflow will be created under `.github/workflows` in your repo.
 This workflow will deploy your application based on the definition of the pipeline.
-In this case, it will the two stages in sequence, and within each stage, it will deploy all the stacks according to their dependency order and maximum parallelism.
-If you app uses assets, assets will be published to the relevant destination environment.
+In the example above, it will deploy the two stages in sequence, and within each stage, it will deploy all the stacks according to their dependency order and maximum parallelism.
+If your app uses assets, assets will be published to the relevant destination environment.

 The `Pipeline` class from `cdk-pipelines-github` is derived from the base CDK Pipelines class, so most features should be supported out of the box.
 See the